Skip to main content

 }

 The same AppRouter type powers both web and mobile.
-Type errors in the router break both apps simultaneously.
+One schema, two clients, zero API drift.

 # Run all apps concurrently: